Listen to this Article

 Between the pesticides on our food and the over prescription of antibiotics, we need to restore the healthy bacteria in our gut more than ever.

-It’s a good idea to get some probiotics into your diet and ideally eat fermented foods on a regular basis.
+It’s a good idea to get probiotics into your diet and eat fermented foods on a regular basis.
 If you’re not sure where to start, consider kombucha, sauerkraut, kefir, or non-GMO miso.

 Don’t underestimate the power of sunshine to ward off fatigue.
 Getting exposure to sunlight is essential to provide your body with the vitamin D it needs.
 If you don’t get enough sunshine or vitamin D, it can make you feel tired and groggy throughout the day.

 That being said, if you can’t get regular exposure to the sun (at least 10 minutes a day) the second-best option is to get a safe vitamin D supplement.
 During November to March, supplementing is the only way to get the vitamin D you need.